ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Whether properties affect protocols exposed through the transport system (Protocol Properties) or the transport system itself (Control Properties)

- - Whether properties have a clearly defined behavior that is likely to be invariant across implementations and environments (Protocol Properties and Control Properties) or whether the properties are interpreted by the transport system to provide a best effort service that matches the applications needs as well as possible (Intents).
+ - Whether properties have a clearly defined behavior that is likely to be invariant across implementations and environments (Protocol Properties and Control Properties) or whether the properties are interpreted by the transport system to provide a best effort service that matches the application needs as closely as possible (Intents).

 Note:
 : in I-D.ietf-taps-interface-00, we had a classification into Connection Properties and Message Properties, whereby Connection Properties where itself were sub-classified in Protocol-Selection, Path-Selection and Protocol properties.